Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 \subsection{Dark matter halo evolution}

+Before studying the details of the evolution of the DM halo shapes, it is worth pointing out that DM halos behave very differently in the absence (DM-only simulations) and in the presence of baryons.
+In particular, the DM radial density profiles can be modified when gas piles up at the bottom of the potential well or is rapidly removed from the galaxy's centre due to feedback processes \citep[e.g.][]{Blumenthal1986,Gnedin2004,Mashchenko2006,Pontzen2012,Dicintio2014}.
+Formation of a dense baryonic disc in the centre of the halo forces the DM to adjust by reshaping and aligning.
+As a result, the inner portions of DM halos that host a disc are much more spherical than those that do not \citep[see e.g.][]{Dubinski1994,Abadi2010}.
+The sculpting of the DM shape is a complex process: the DM halo can retain some memory of the initial collapse set by the surrounding large scale structure \citep[see][]{VeraCiro2011}, its central regions can be molded by the baryons that settle there, while its outskirts reflect the most recent accretion events \citep[see e.g.][]{Shao2021}.
 To quantify the accretion histories of the DM haloes, we calculated the total masses of DM within the radial ranges $r<30$~kpc and $30$~kpc~$<r<100$~kpc.
 This is analogous to the calculations of stellar mass used for Fig.~\ref{fig:accreted_mass_t_L}.
 A simple commonly used measure of the shape of a DM halo is its sphericity $s$, calculated as follows.
 Using essentially the same method as \citet{Springel}, we found the principal axes of the halo.
 Consider the tensor

 where $x_j$ are the Cartesian coordinate components of DM particles in the frame centred on the host's CoP.
 The sum is over all DM particles within a radius of $r=30$~kpc.
 The minor axis of the halo within this radius is given by the eigenvector corresponding to the smallest eigenvalue, and the major axis by the eigenvector corresponding to the largest eigenvalue.
 Let the (positive) eigenvalues of $I_{jk}$ be $a^2$, $b^2$ and $c^2$, with $a^2\geq b^2\geq c^2$.
 The values $a$, $b$ and $c$ are then proportional to the root mean square distances of these particles from the origin, along each of the principal axes.
 We define the sphericity as $s=c/a$, such that $s=1$ if the halo is spherical, and $s=0$ if it is razor-thin.
 This was calculated for all fifteen galaxies in Sample~GS/discs across many snapshots.
 It was also repeated for all DM particles within a radius of $r=100$~kpc.
 These masses and sphericity parameters are plotted for four different Sample~GS/discs galaxies across time in Fig.~\ref{fig:DM_halo}.